 Learn how to make thin and chewy Oatmeal Raisin Cookies from scratch.
 These deliciously golden cookies have sticky edges and a chewy oaty cinnamon centre.
-There’s no chilling the dough, so they’re ready in minutes!
+There’s no chilling the dough, so they’re ready in under 40 minutes!

 Chewy Oatmeal Raisin Cookies for the win.

 I have just eaten the very last crumb of these cookies and, my-oh-my, I can’t wait to share the recipe with you.
 So while I still have the lingering taste of cinnamon on my lips, I’m here to tell you, these Oatmeal Raisin Cookies are ah-mazing!